Kasey Wehrman

-Kasey Wehrman (born 16 August 1977) is an Australian footballer who is currently head coach of Norwegian 2.Divisjon side Ull/Kisa.
+Kasey Wehrman (born 16 August 1977) is an Australian footballer who is currently.

 Club career

 Born in Cloncurry, having impressed as a youth player with the Queensland Academy of Sport, Wehrman signed with National Soccer League club Brisbane Strikers, and was an integral member of their premiership team in 1996–97, where he was crowned the Under 21 Player of the Year.
 After four seasons with the Strikers, he transferred to Perth Glory in 1999, where he helped the club win the Minor Premiership in his first season.

 With two seasons in Perth, Wehrman sought a move overseas, and after successful trials in Norway, he signed with Moss.
 He settled into first team football almost immediately, becoming a mainstay in the Moss midfield.
 After the club was relegated in 2002, Wehrman signed with Lillestrøm where he featured for the next four seasons, before transferring to Fredrikstad in 2007.

 On 31 August he signed a loan deal with Lyn for the 2009 season.
 On 19 October 2009 reports suggested that Kasey was to move to Preston North End as a free agent.
 On 8 April 2010, it was announced that Wehrman had signed a two-year deal with the Newcastle Jets, returning to Australia after eight years abroad.
 After speaking out publicly against the Jet's coach Gary van Egmond, Wehrman's was taken out of the squad, and never took to the field for the Jets again.